|Winning the League in 2014|

 LB: Gabriel Heinze (Argentina)

 Nicknamed Gringo, he made a name for himself at Paris Saint-Germain, moving in 2004 to Manchester United and subsequently to Real Madrid, winning four trophies with the latter two clubs.
 He started and finished his 18-year professional career with Newell's Old Boys.
 Heinze played 72 times with Argentina, representing the nation at two World Cups and as many Copa América tournaments.

 During his playing career, Le Guen played at Stade Brest for six years, Nantes Atlantique for two years, before leaving Brittany for Paris St. Germain where he played for seven years (with 478 appearances and a Cup Winners' Cup medal in 1996).
 At international level he played 17 times for France due to injuries and he was part of the team which lost out on a trip to the World Cup in 1994.

 CM/DM: Dominique Bathenay (France)

-Bathenay played for AS Saint-Étienne from 1973 to 1978, and for Paris Saint-Germain F.C. from 1978 to 1985.
+Bathenay played for AS Saint-Étienne from 1973 to 1978, and for Paris Saint-Germain from 1978 to 1985.
 He is the longest serving captain for the club.
 He is also elected to its Hall of Fame.
 At the end of his career, he played for FC Sète 34.
 He was a member of the French squad that competed at the 1978 FIFA World Cup.
 He obtained a total number of twenty international caps for the France national football team, scoring four goals, in the years 1975-1982.

 Born in Spain, he moved to France when he was 4 years old.
 He started at PSG, where he played most of his career.
 He also played for Racing Club and Cannes.
 At the international level, he was capped 60 times.
 He was a star midfielder during France's run at Euro 1984.
 He was a member of the great French midfield known as the "magic square" along with Jean Tigana, Alain Giresse and Michel Platini.

 RW: Dominique Rocheteau (France)